rhouldin/getting-cleaning-data-course-project/README.md

     UCI HAR Dataset Avg.csv     The file containing the condensed dataset.
     UCI HAR Dataset.zip         The original data files. codebook.txt                A description of the contents of the condensed dataset. run_analysis.R              A R script for regenerating the condensed dataset from the original data.

 ## Instructions for recreating the condensed dataset.

 1. Clone this repository into a local directory.

-2. Extract the contents of "UCI HAR Dataset.zip" in the local directory (e.g., via the "Extract here" option in WinZip or WinRAR.
+2. Extract the contents of "UCI HAR Dataset.zip" into the local directory (e.g., via the "Extract here" option in WinZip or WinRAR.

 3. Start R-Studio or R, and set the current working directory to the local directory containing the cloned files.